 - For URSP provisioning in EPS, and LBO roaming scenarios, if the V-PCF received the URSP in step 4, the V-PCF invokes the Npcf_UEPolicyControl_UpdateNotify request service operation to update the URSP and the V-PCF for the PDU session invokes the Npcf_UEPolicyControl_Update request service operation to forward the response of the UE to the V-PCF as specified in 3GPP TS 29.525 [31].

-7. If the V-PCF decided to update the UE policy in step 5 or the V-PCF received the UE Policy, V2X N2 PC5 policy and/or A2X N2 PC5 policy and/or 5G ProSe N2 PC5 policy and/or Ranging/SL N2 PC5 policy in step 4, steps 19-24 as specified in Figure 5.6.1.3-1 are executed.
+7. If the V-PCF decided to update the UE policy information in step 5 or the V-PCF received the UE Policy, V2X N2 PC5 policy and/or A2X N2 PC5 policy and/or 5G ProSe N2 PC5 policy and/or Ranging/SL N2 PC5 policy in step 4, steps 19-24 as specified in Figure 5.6.1.3-1 are executed.

 - For URSP provisioning in EPS, steps 19-22 as specified in Figure 5.6.1.3-1 are not applicable.